Quickly fix your “MacBook keyboard not working” issue

 Let's find out the steps you need to take to fix your MacBook keyboard quickly.

-Temporarily uninstall recent apps with CleanMyMac to fix the issue.
+Third-party conflictsApps interferingBoot to Safe Mode (hold Shift at startup); test keyboard; Temporarily uninstall recent apps with CleanMyMac to fix the issue.

 Why is my Mac keyboard not typing?

 Is your MacBook Pro keyboard not working?
-We can fully understand the frustration.
-There’s a possibility that all MacBook models will experience issues with its built-in keyboard or trackpad.
+I can fully understand the frustration.
+There's a possibility that all MacBook models will experience issues with their built-in keyboard or trackpad.
 However, the earlier MacBook Airs and MacBook Pros from 2016–2019 posed particular issues, no thanks to their Butterfly keyboard.
 This design made for a lot of space meant prime real estate for all sorts of particles to clump together and cause the keyboard not to work.

 If you have a newer laptop, physical damage can happen, too, but there could also be other nuanced reasons, like problems with your hardware or software glitches.
 No fear!
 I'll be going over a wide variety of ways you can answer the burning question: "Why is my Mac keyboard not working?"